 What Burgenland wineries excite Signer the most right now?
 “Eduard and Stephanie of Gut Oggau have a beautiful and cozy heuriger—a traditional Austrian tavern—where they serve delicious and simple food made by Stephanie herself.
 Also not to miss is Rennersistas, run by two sisters who are taking over their family winery with more contemporary winemaking and a conversion to biodynamics,” she says.
 “And Claus Preisinger—one of the most impressive wineries I’ve ever seen—which was designed with influence from Bauhaus and other philosophies.”

-One of the Pacific Northwest’s most emerging wine regions sits on a 40-mile stretch along the shores of the Columbia River in both Oregon and Washington.
+One of the Pacific Northwest’s most emerging wine regions sits on a 40-mile stretch along the shores of the Columbia River in both Oregon (which is known for its fertile Willamette valley) and Washington.
 “Drive northeast from Portland, instead of south toward the better-known Willamette Valley, and not only will you be impressed by the scenic route, with its steep cliffs and ancient volcanic outcroppings lining the water, but you’ll stumble upon one of the West Coast’s emerging fine wine regions,” says Bray.
 “White grapes like albariño grow best in this well-ventilated channel.
 But many Washington producers like COR Cellars bring in red grapes for their wines from AVAs further down the road, too.”

 Near Slovenia’s western border with Italy, the Goriška Brda region is often referred to as “Slovenia’s Tuscany” for its rolling countryside blanketed with scenic villages and family-owned vineyards where the country’s award-winning wines are produced.
 In this region, located just over an hour from Ljublijana by car, boutique wineries like Lepa Vida produce white wines such as rebula, chardonnay, sauvignon, pinot blanc, and pinot gris, and red wines, including merlot and cabernet sauvignon.